amzn/selling-partner-api-docs/references/catalog-items-api/catalogItems_2020-12-01.md

 ## Overview
 The Selling Partner API for Catalog Items provides programmatic access to information about items in the Amazon catalog.

+For more information, see the [Catalog Items API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/catalog-items-api-use-case-guide/catalog-items-api-use-case-guide_2020-12-01.md).

 ### Version information
 *Version* : 2020-12-01